silentjames/WoD-charsheets-for-Obsidian/README.md

 ## FAQ

-**Q**: Why should I run the script from unknown guy's github?
+**Q**: Why should I run the script from an unknown guy's GitHub?
 <br>
-**A**: In general, you can use only css file.
+**A**: In general, you can use only CSS file.
 Without it you:
 - lose clan's logos;
-- must use 'X' as replacement to '10';
+- must use 'X' as a replacement for '10';
-- need to manually add `bearing`, `blood_per_turn` and `blood_current` properties.
+- need to manually add `bearing`, `blood_per_turn` and, if needed, `blood_current2`, `blood_current3`, `blood_current4` properties.

-**Q**: When I add the layout into Fantasy Statblock, I see warning about Javascript code!
+**Q**: When I add the layout into Fantasy Statblock, I see a warning about Javascript code!
 What's this?
 <br>
-**A**: The layout has some code inside, to used with [Dice Roller](https://github.com/javalent/dice-roller) plugin.
+**A**: The layout has some simple blocks of code inside, to be used with [Dice Roller](https://github.com/javalent/dice-roller) plugin.

-**Q**: My statblock doesn't have fonts I see on your screenshots.
+**Q**: My statblock doesn't have fonts which I see on your screenshots.
 <br>
 **A**: I can't add these fonts into the statblock because of legal reasons.
 But you can add them manually into your system, and then the statblock will use them.<br>
-For vampires and mortals you'll need Marta and Trajan Pro 3.<br>
+For vampires and mortals, you'll need Marta and Trajan Pro 3.<br>
 For werewolves - Marta and KistyCC.<br>
 For agents - GNUTypewriter.<br>
-Also, this statblock supports the great [Style Settings](https://github.com/mgmeyers/obsidian-style-settings/) plugin, so you can choose other fonts there, if you want.
+Also, this statblock supports the great [Style Settings](https://github.com/mgmeyers/obsidian-style-settings/) plugin, so you can choose other fonts there if you want.
 <p align="center">
     <img src='imgs/style_settings.png' width='650'>
 </p>

 <!--
-**Q**: Allright, I did it, but still can't see the fonts on my mobile!
+**Q**: Alright, I did it, but still can't see the fonts on my mobile!
 <br>
 **A**: -->

-**Q**: Weakness of my vampire is empty!
+**Q**: The "Weakness" area is empty in my charsheet!
 <br>
-**A**: That's because I can't include long quotation from the rulebook.
-There is the place for them at the beginning of the js script, like `const weaknessBrujah = '';`.
+**A**: That's because I can't include long quotations from the rulebook.
+There is a place for them at the beginning of the JS script, like `const weaknessBrujah = '';`.
 Open the script with a notepad and add the weakness between quotes.
+If you aren't using JS script, just add the `weakness` property and the corresponding text into your statblock.

 **Q**: C'mon, 10mb css file?
 Why it is so huge?
 <br>
-**A**: That's because it stores the graphic elements (in base64 strings) for all the statblocks, especially background testures.
-I placed all these elements in the end of the file and divided their blocks with comments like `/*  ALL THE GRAPHIC FOR AGENTS  */`.
-If you aren't going to use, for example, agents, open the css snippet in notepad and remove such block.
+**A**: That's because it stores the graphic elements (in base64 strings) for all the statblocks, especially background textures.
+I placed all these elements at the end of the file and divided their blocks with comments like `/*  ALL THE GRAPHIC FOR AGENTS  */`.
+If you aren't going to use, for example, agents, open the CSS snippet in Notepad and remove such block.

 ## Epilogue
 Well, that’s all, folks!
-Please let me know what do you think about this layout, and how it can be improved.
+Please let me know what you think about this layout, and how it can be improved.
 For example, still not sure about the way the Specialties are displayed, but can’t think up something better.
-I also a little bit sad that, in general, this layout is just an info page.
+I am also a little bit sad that, in general, this layout is just an info page.
 Storytelling System assumes that you combine two of your stats, Intelligence + Academics, for example, and then roll all the dice.
 If you know how it can be achieved – please let me know!